-With felicitous timing in 2004 MPS Networks Managing Director Tim Docker recognised that IP was the future and its potential only realisable through a series of strategic turns and an ongoing programme of business transformation.
+With felicitous timing in 2004 MPS Networks Managing Director Tim Docker recognised that IP was the future and its potential only realisable through a series of strategic turns and a programme of business change.

 Docker embodies to great advantage the significant aspects of his past experiences and deep insights into the ever evolving comms marketplace in which he thrives.
 This synthesis can be traced back to when he left school with A levels and joined Lloyds Bank’s Management Development Programme, working in the Birmingham branches and studying to become an Associate of the Institute of Bankers where topics included economics and accounting.
 Frustrated by the pace of the Bank’s programme he jumped ship after three years.
 “A friend of my father suggested I would be suited to a sales role, so with little to lose I took the first sales position I could find with a Midlands-based Ricoh photocopier dealership,” stated Docker.